LongyuZhang/open-liberty-checkpoint-image/README.md

 2. deployment - performs the checkpoint after the configured applications have been processed and are ready to start
 3. applications - performs the checkpoint after the configured applications have been started, but before any ports have been opened to accept incoming requests to the application

-To perform the checkpoint of an application in-container run the following command, where the <application-image-name> is the image tag used when the applicaiion was containerized and <application-image-name-container> is the name for the temporary container which will be used to checkpoint the application:
+To perform the checkpoint of the application in-container run the following command, where the <application-image-name> is the image tag used when the applicaiion was containerized and <application-image-name-container> is the name for the temporary container which will be used to checkpoint the application:
 ```
 podman run --name <application-image-name-container> --privileged --env WLP_CHECKPOINT=applications <application-image-name>
 ```